 Listen to Your Customers

 In its emphasis on testing and improving, the Lean Startup approach is a lot like the engineering design process.
 Throughout the course, I found myself reflecting on how similar it is to the way we launched EiE.
 “Listening to customers” was our express goal as we developed each lesson.
 Hundreds of teachers took part in our pilot tests and provided detailed feedback.
-We were determined to understand teachers’ day to day challenges, what works in the elepicturestemmentary classroom, what doesn’t, and why.
+We were determined to understand teachers’ day to day challenges, what works in the elementary classroom, what doesn’t, and why.

 By the conclusion of the eight-week i-Corps course, the PictureSTEM team had refined its focus and had opened some conversations with national distributors who were interested in partnering to help them scale up the reach of their product.
 It’s just the kind of outcome that i-Corps was developed to produce.